sfc-gh-dwilczak/tutorials/docs/clouds/azure/scim/index.md

 Add a new group.
 ![Update](images/11.png)

+!!! warning
-Make it a securiy group.
-Critically here the name of the group has to match the Snowflake role name.
+    Make sure to name the group the same as your Snowflake role.

+Make it a securiy group and name it engineer.
 ![Update](images/12.png)

 Now we'll head back to the enterprise application and click on "Assign users and groups".